vbmobile/mobile-id-documentation/docs/Features/SubjectManagement/SubjectManagement_Index.md

     }
     ```

-The `BiometricType` defines the type of the biometric according to the captured element.
-A face capture will have a `BiometricTypeFace` and a document will have a `BiometricTypeDocument`, see the details below
+The `BiometricType` defines the capture type of the biometric:

 === "Android"

     ```kotlin
     /**
      * Biometrics type for the Face capture
      */
-    enum class BiometricTypeFace: BiometricType {
-        UNKNOWN, ENROLMENT
-    }

-    /**
-    * Biometrics type for the Documents capture
-    */
-    enum class BiometricTypeDocument : BiometricType {
+    enum class BiometricType {
-        UNKNOWN, PAGE, SCAN, CHIP
+        Unknown, Enrolment
     }
     ```